How are the platypus’s bill and feet specially adapted for surviv... | Channels for Pearson+

 1

-Understand the platypus's environment: Platypuses are semi-aquatic mammals that live in freshwater habitats such as rivers and streams.
-Their adaptations are closely tied to their survival in these environments.
+Understand the platypus's environment: The platypus is a semi-aquatic mammal that lives in freshwater habitats such as rivers and streams in Australia.
+Its adaptations are specialized for survival in this environment.

-Examine the role of the webbed feet: The platypus has webbed feet that are specialized for swimming.
-The webbing allows for efficient propulsion in water, helping the platypus navigate and hunt in its aquatic habitat.
+Examine the role of the feet: The platypus has webbed feet that are well-suited for swimming.
+The webbing allows for efficient propulsion in water, aiding in movement and hunting underwater.

-Rule out incorrect adaptations: The bill is not used for vocal communication, food storage, or cutting plants.
-Similarly, the feet are not adapted for climbing trees, walking on rough terrain, or digging burrows.
-These features do not align with the platypus's aquatic lifestyle.
+Eliminate incorrect options: Consider the other choices provided in the problem.
+For example, the bill is not used for cracking seeds, catching insects in the air, or digging burrows.
+Similarly, the feet are not adapted for climbing trees, running quickly, or insulation.

-Combine the correct adaptations: The sensitive bill and webbed feet work together to enhance the platypus's ability to survive in its environment by locating prey underwater and swimming effectively.
+Combine the correct adaptations: The bill's sensitivity to electrical signals and the webbed feet's swimming efficiency are the key adaptations that help the platypus survive in its aquatic environment.

 Watch next